alebian/crf/README.md

 crf_checker.check_repeated_files
 ```

-The -i, --interactive option lets you control the deletion of the files.
-In the command line you will be asked for every repetition if you want to delete it or not (this is the default).

-The -p, --progress option shows a progress while looking for duplicates (this is the default).

 The -f, --fast option only checks if the files have the same size (is faster but it does not mean that the files are duplicates).

 The -n, --no-interactive option will save the first file of the repetitions and remove the rest of the duplicates without asking.

 The -o, --no-progress option will make CRF run without showing the progress bar.

+When using the crf command directly on the command line the interactive and progress bar options are enabled by default.
+But, when using the class directly on ruby code, these options are disabled by default.

 ## Contributing